Foggy overnight, periods of rain on Monday

 Tonight and Tomorrow:

-** A Dense Fog Advisory is in effect until 6AM Monday morning for: Ascension, Assumption, Livingston, St. James, St. Mary and Tangipahoa parishes.
+** A Dense Fog Advisory is in effect until 6AM Monday for: Ascension, Assumption, Livingston, St. James, St. Mary and Tangipahoa parishes.
 Be aware of dense fog, especially overnight into Monday morning.
 Visibility could be reduced to 1/4 mile or less.

 Tonight, clouds will stick around with areas of dense fog developing overnight.
 Lows will be in the mid 60s.
 Monday will begin with clouds and morning fog, then scattered to widespread showers will begin to move in around noon.
 Periods of rain will continue into Monday night.
 Highs will run well above average, in the mid-upper 70s.